omarkohl/codeandbugs.com/content/post/second-regression-line/index.md

 So, what should we change?
 If we use $r\frac{\sigma_y}{\sigma_x}$ we get the slope of the first regression line, which can't be right.
 And we know $r$ cannot change.

+This is the mystery I was pondering.
+What is the slope given the above constraints?

 The solution to the mystery is that the second regression line calculates $x$ with respect to $y$.
 So the equation is $x = slope \cdot y + intercept$.
 And